Sectors & Stock Weightings

 New Energy Activity: Includes diverse innovations in materials, goods or services that improve production, transport, use of fossil fuels, biofuels, etc. Examples include better combustion of fossil fuels, new techniques for energy production, carbon trading, special financial services, waste to energy, lighter materials, uses of nanotechnology, etc. This includes too efforts that are a bridge to smart energy-use such as in appliances, motors, hybrid automobiles, or transport.
 Work of large conglomerates with interests outside energy but that are developing smart new energy-related activities may be included.
 Wide-ranging companies with just some renewable exposure (as in wind or solar power) may be in WHPRO — if that is scalable as a near-term bridge technology – and if they remain a non-pure-play company.

-Utilities: These are Utilities reflecting lower greenhouse gas emissions, such as through hydropower, or that are encouraging end-use reductions in energy demand.
+Utilities: Includes Utilities, progressive technologies or innovations that reflect the aim of lower greenhouse gas emissions - such as by hydropower, better efficiency, or that are encouraging end-use reductions in energy demand.
+Improving transmission & distribution or new models like YieldCos can be included.
 There are however many examples of ‘good but not good enough’ approaches within this sector; for example the same large hydroelectric dams that may lower carbon emissions also have heavy biodiversity costs and cause deforestation.
 Likewise the Sector can include some exposure to nuclear power where the Utility is otherwise strong for having zero-carbon wind power or solar power that notably otherwise generally are not included in this Index.

 Conversion and Storage: Includes advanced batteries, storage of gaseous, liquid, or solid fuels; or devices to better convert an energy carrier to desired power including gas to liquids processes, synfuels conversion, etc. May include integrated gasification combined cycle (IGCC) to better decarbonize coal in the future.
 Also the means for potential carbon capture and sequestration (CCS) through innovative technologies.
 Storage, conversion or disposal of waste products may be considered.